 Larger trout and steelhead call for a large arbor reel with a disc drag.
 The reel becomes more important with

 have been made to the CLA4 to support their use for larger fish like the

-The drag system and the frame and spool has been strengthened.
+- The drag system and the frame and spool have been strengthened.
 It

 Size 7/8 $204

 reel is designed for large trout.
 The large drag knob makes it easier to grab

 - I just had to put this one in because it was one of the best steelhead fly reels made.
 They are no longer in production but you can still find them on eBay.
 Be prepared to fork out at least $2500.
 As my dad would say: "Hey, it's only money". (and no, this one is not mine).